Robert Brustein

-Life and career
+Early life and education

 Robert Sanford Brustein was born in Brooklyn, New York, on April 21, 1927, to Blanche Haft Brustein and Max Brustein.
 He grew up on the Upper West Side of Manhattan, residing in the same apartment building as Sergei Rachmaninoff.
-In elementary and high school, his dream was "to be Artie Shaw's successor as a swing band leader."
-He was educated at The High School of Music & Art, and Amherst College, where he received a BA in 1948 (briefly studying in the medieval history graduate program), the Yale School of Drama for a year studying dramatic literature and criticism, and Columbia University, where he received an MA in 1950, and a PhD in 1957, in dramatic literature and cultural criticism, supervised by Lionel Trilling.
+In elementary and high school, his dream was to lead a swing band like Artie Shaw.

+Brustein attended The High School of Music & Art.
+At the age of 16, he enrolled at Amherst College, where he received a BA in medieval history in 1948.
+When he turned 18, he briefly left Amherst to enlist in the Merchant Marines, though he never saw action as a cadet midshipman at the end of World War II.
+He spoke about his desire to later avoid being drafted for service in the Korean War (he was not given an exemption for previous service) by continuing his post-graduate education.

+Brustein spent an "unhappy year" at the Yale School of Drama studying dramatic literature and criticism before attending Columbia University to complete his MA in 1950.
+He also held a Fulbright Fellowship to study in the United Kingdom from 1953 to 1955, where he directed plays at the University of Nottingham.

+Throughout the later 1940s and into the 1950s, Brustein tried to work as an actor, participating in underground theater companies in New York and Wellesley.
+He auditioned, to Joseph Papp of The Public, for the lead role in a 1957 production of Richard III, but lost out to George C. Scott.

+Brustein received a PhD in 1957 in dramatic literature, supervised by Lionel Trilling.
 His dissertation was on the playwright John Marston.

-During a break from university, he served in the Merchant Marine on tankers and Victory ships, and later at Kings Point Academy on Long Island.
-He also held a Fulbright Fellowship to study in the United Kingdom from 1953 to 1955, where he directed plays at the University of Nottingham.
+Academic career

 After teaching at Cornell University, Vassar College, and Columbia, where he became a full professor of dramatic literature in the English department, he became Dean of the Yale School of Drama in 1966, and served in that position until 1979.
 It was during this period, in 1966, that he founded the Yale Repertory Theatre.

+In 1978, Yale announced that it would not renew Brustein's contract when it was set to end in June 1979, not citing any specific reason for ending his tenure.
+Brustein strongly criticized the decision, and Yale President A. Bartlett Giamatti, for weakening the theater school's ability to properly train future dramatic voices for the American stage, in the name of lowering the barrier of entry for other Yale students interested in theater.

 In 1979, Brustein left Yale for Harvard University, where he founded the American Repertory Theater (ART) and became a professor of English.
 At Harvard, he founded the Institute for Advanced Theater Training.
 He retired from the artistic directorship of ART in 2002, and then served on the faculty of the institute.
 He was a distinguished scholar in residence from 2007, at Suffolk University, where he taught courses in Shakespeare Analysis.
 As the artistic director of Yale Rep from 1966 to 1979, and of ART from 1980 to 2002, Brustein supervised over 200 productions, acting in eight and directing twelve.

-Personal life and death

-Brustein was married to actress Norma Ofstrock until her death in 1979.
-(Brustein was the stepfather to Norma Ofstrock's son from a previous marriage, Phil Cates).
-That marriage resulted in son Daniel Brustein.
-In 1996, he married activist and academic Doreen Beinart; through this marriage, he became the stepfather of journalist Peter Beinart and of Jean Stern.